JustAnotherJavaProgrammer/UnestablishedTitles/README.md

 - **Quick:** Certificates are generated within seconds and can be downloaded directly.
 That makes them the ideal addition to a last-minute gift.
 - **Free as in open-source:** Most similar services don't allow you to look at what's going on under the hood. *Unestablished Titles* lets you look at the source code.

-I hope that makes it clear, why *Unestablished Titles* makes it the better option.
+I hope that makes it clear why *Unestablished Titles* is the better option.